tranhelen/tranhelen/_posts/2016-01-01-2015waspineapples.md

 3. Social validation is not a good motivator.
 4. No one has the full picture.
 5. Asking for more yields more.
-6. Some things don't require responses.
+6. Some things don't require response.
 7. Art is not hard.
 8. Beginner's mind is one of the most valuable mindsets.
 9. Time spent by yourself is spent on yourself.